-It all started a long time ago from my admiration for an unknown and intriguing world.
+It all started a long time ago from my admiration for an unknown and intriguing world of the hand of esparto grass.
 There have been many efforts, many meetings, searches and relations with "far away worlds" that are still maintaining in the present.

 "esparte" was created with the purpose of bringing to mind a myriad of chores and memories that have been left hanging silent in time.
 The person who enters to "esparte " is slowly submerging in customs, environments, traditions and forgotten situations, however, beat in the personal and collective unconscious.
 There are shapes, smells, colors, textures, even words what suggest and take us to people, works, efforts, lives...
 Esparto sandals, baskets, breadbasket, rugs, "meloneros" (piece to keep melons ok until Christmas time), "bombonas" (carafes), cheese mold, panniers, "baleos", table mat, "jarpiles", "costales" (big baskets), "capazas", "marguales" ("soplillos"), "cofines", "tizneros, "cachuleros", barjas... are icons of a remote life almost impossible to understand.